nalouie/nalouie.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I am a first-year PhD student at the University of Texas Austin studying mathematics.
+I am a second-year PhD student at the University of Texas Austin studying mathematics.
 I completed my B.S. in mathematics and computer science at the University of Washington.
 My current interests are in low-dimensional topology, particularly in 4-dimensions.

+You may have seen me in one of the following conferences:
+- Montreal, CA Aug.
+2025: Knots, Groups, and Manifolds
+- Trieste, IT June 2025: Modern Tools in Low-Dimensional Topology
+- Athens, US May 2025: Georgia International Topology Conference
+- Bloomington, US Apr.
+2025: Graduate Student Topology and Geometry Conference
+- College Station, US Mar.
+2025: South Central Topology Conference IV
+- Athens, US May 2024: Georgia Topology Summer School

 ### Federico Ardila's Axioms
 <font size = "2">